Kraven The Hunter Trailer and retconning popular characters

 Kraven in name alone

-So my question is, who are the movies for exactly?
+So who are the movies for exactly?
 If you decide to use iconic comic book characters, I would assume you are trying to entice comic book enthusiasts.
-My wife has no idea who Kraven The Hunte is, nor would she take a second look at a movie starring him.
-So I assume this is targeting nerds like me, correct?
+My wife has no idea who Kraven The Hunte is, nor would she take a second look at a movie starring the character.
+This must be targeting nerds like me, correct?
 If this is accurate, why is Sony doing this to us?
 Who continues to greenlight these strange departures from characters we love?
 If you want to make a film about a conservationist who does terrible things to stop worse people, why not create a new character?
 Retconning Kraven into that role seems disingenuous and draws ire from the intended audience.

 Venom caught a lucky break at the box office by tapping into the RomCom market that didn’t know they wanted a Venom film.
-And that’s great, but the rest of us who grew up with Venom as Spider-Man’s greatest albatross left the theater disappointed (those of us not interested in an Eddie + Brock love story, that is).
-Morbius showed up next and appealed to no one.
+And that’s great, but the rest of us who grew up with the monstrous, slimy Venom terrorizing Spider-Man left the theater disappointed.
+Morbius showed up next and appealed to no one for a myriad of reasons.
 It was not well met and memed back into theaters where it bombed again.
 To top it off, they dragged poor Michael Keaton into that mess and made Vulture look confused and silly.
 Now we as fans must endure another reimagined version of a classic character that, honestly, no one wanted.

 What I’m Kraven

 As a fan of Spider-Man, a well-made Sinister Six franchise would be a much more interesting take.
 How do you make a movie about a villain, keep their evil personas, and still be the main character?
 It’s an exciting writing challenge, and the payoff would be huge (cough Joker).
-These recent “anti-hero” films feel more like the easy way out than an “interesting take.”
-Because Sony can’t, for whatever reason, use Spider-Man in these films, it leaves a vital portion of the character’s mythos in the pages of the comics they hope to reference.
+These recent “anti-hero” films feel more like the easy way out.
+Sony can’t use Spider-Man in these films and it leaves a vital portion of the character’s mythos in the pages of the comics they hope to reference.

-Venom’s whole schtick is he’s a reaction to Spider-Man.
+Venom’s whole schtick is he’s a corrupted doppelganger of Spider-Man.
 The symbiote is a monstrous abomination mimicking Spider-Man’s every move.
 Down to using its tendrils as webbing, which the symbiote certainly does not need to do.
 It knows Peter so well it can mask itself from his Spidey Sense and lives to torment our friendly neighborhood hero.
 Without that, it’s just a space parasite bothering Eddie Brock for no reason.
 Kraven, without his lust for hunting Spider-Man, is just some weirdo in dead animal print.
-If you take away his genuine passion for hunting any animal, is it even Kraven?
+If you take away his genuine passion for hunting the greatest prey, is it even Kraven?

 I hope the movie is good, I really do.
 Every bad comic book adaptation makes it harder to greenlight good ones.
 I wish no ill will on Sony’s Anti-hero multiverse.
 I’m confounded about who they are trying to appeal to, however.
 I thought it was me, but they were waving at someone behind me, and now I feel stupid.